Stochastic quantisation of Yang-Mills-Higgs in 3D: The gauge transformed system

 As in \cite[Sec.~7]{CCHS2d} we will replace the evolutions of gauge transformations in \eqref{eq:SPDE_for_B} and \eqref{eq:SPDE_for_bar_A} with evolutions in linear spaces \dash to that end, recall the mapping~\eqref{eq:hatmfG^rho_def}.
 We next state a lemma about writing the dynamics \eqref{eq:SPDE_for_B} and \eqref{eq:SPDE_for_bar_A} in terms of the variables \eqref{eq:h_and_U_def}.

 Below it will be convenient to overload notation and sometimes write $\brho$ for the direct sum of the adjoint representation of $G$ on $\mfg$ and the representation of $G$ on $\higgsvec$.
-Note that we also write $\brho$ for its derivative representation, but the meaning of $\brho$ will be clear from the context.
+Note that we also write $\brho$ for its derivative representation (except in the proof of Lemma~\ref{lemma:linear_g_system} where we will use $\bbrho$ instead since the distinction is conceptually more important there), but the meaning of $\brho$ will be clear from the context.

 \begin{lemma} Consider any smooth $B\colon(0,T]\to\Omega\mcC^\infty$ and suppose $g$ solves the third equation in~\eqref{eq:SPDE_for_B}.
 Then $h$ and $U$ defined by \eqref{eq:h_and_U_def} satisfy \begin{equs}[e:final_hU] (\p_t - \Delta) h_{i} &= - [h_j,\p_j h_i] + [[B_j, h_j],h_i] + \p_i [B_j, h_j]\;, \\ (\p_{t} - \Delta)U &= - \brho(h_j)^{2} U+ \brho([B_j, h_j]) U \;. \end{equs} \end{lemma}